abhishek4695/app-template-bugout/README.md

 # app-template-bugout

-Template to start a project using node.js to connect to a BugOut server.
-This is an implementaion of the BugOut client in Node.
+Template to start a project using node.js to connect to a <a href="https://github.com/chr15m/bugout">Bugout</a> server.
+This is an implementaion of the Bugout client in Node.

 Steps to make it work: